Stackclash/5e-vault/6. Mechanics/Classes/Barbarian Path Of The Totem Warrior.md

 ### Spirit Seeker (Level 3)

 Yours is a path that seeks attunement with the natural world, giving you a kinship with beasts.
 At 3rd level when you adopt this path, you gain the ability to cast the [[/6.
-Mechanics/Spells/beast-sense.md\|beast sense]] and [[/6.
-Mechanics/Spells/speak-with-animals.md\|speak with animals]] spells, but only as rituals, as described in "chapter 10".
+Mechanics/Spells/Beast Sense.md|beast sense]] and [[/6.
+Mechanics/Spells/Speak With Animals.md|speak with animals]] spells, but only as rituals, as described in "chapter 10".

 ### Totem Spirit (Level 3)